 Tip: Do not embed text in graphics.
 Instead, overlay text within the HTML.

 Rapid translation turnaround is imperative.
-For translating images, a service-level agreement of one working day is a best practice.
+For translating images, a service-level agreement of about one working day is a best practice.

 Ask your translation vendor about its experience localising videos.
 Great vendors should know when to use subtitles rather than dubbing.